Katharine Cornell: Stardom

 The Green Hat had 231 performances in New York before going to Boston and then a cross-country tour.
 The play's success spawned a fashion in green hats of the type worn by Cornell in the play.
 Later, Tallulah Bankhead played the role of Iris March in a less successful London production, and Greta Garbo played the role in a 1928 film adaptation, A Woman of Affairs.

 She starred in 1927 in The Letter, by W. Somerset Maugham, as Leslie Crosbie, a woman who kills her lover.
-Maugham himself suggested Cornell for the part.
+Maugham suggested Cornell for the part.
 Although the critics were not too excited about the play, Cornell by then had developed a loyal following.
 The opening night was such a sensation that the New York Sun wrote that the sidewalks were packed with people after the performance straining to catch a glimpse of her.

 In 1928, Cornell played the lead role of the countess Ellen Olenska in a dramatized version of Edith Wharton's novel The Age of Innocence.
 Her performance received only positive reviews.
 After this success, Cornell was offered the lead in The Dishonored Lady.
-It was originally intended for Ethel Barrymore, who failed to accept the role.
+It was intended for Ethel Barrymore, who declined the role.
 The play is a lurid melodrama about true-life murder in Glasgow, Scotland.
-Walter Winchell wrote, "Never in the history of the theatre has an actress of such distinction permitted such an exciting scene.
+Walter Winchell wrote "Never in the history of the theatre has an actress of such distinction permitted such an exciting scene.
 She [Cornell] actually permits a man to crack her a powerful wallop in the face!"
-One critic complained about the "fifth rate claptrap" of a play, and chastised Cornell for selecting such lowbrow theater as a waste of her talents.
+One critic complained about the "fifth rate claptrap" of a play and chastised Cornell for selecting such lowbrow theater as a waste of her talents.